Advantages of Annual Planning

 Ben Franklin said it best – "If You Fail to Plan, You Are Planning to Fail."

 What is an annual plan?

-The annual plan enables a company to look back at its previous year, identify improvement areas, and align such activities and resources to the overall strategic plan.
-The annual plan provides the roadmap for such initiatives as improving operational efficiency, the accuracy of accounting records, or leaning up.
+The annual plan enables a company to look at its previous year, identify improvement areas, and align such activities and resources to the strategic plan.
+The annual program provides the roadmap for such initiatives as improving operational efficiency, the accuracy of accounting records, or leaning up.

 Annual planning process

 To begin the financial planning process, you first must revisit the strategic plan and ensure any future action aligns with the broader and long-term organizational goals.
 Revisit your mission, vision, core values, and other essential pieces of your culture and company.

 Aligning operations and long-term financial goals with your strategic plan is an ongoing process.
 A solid financial plan will provide the outline and budgeting required to create new value in your assets.

 Assess how your business is performing versus your plans.
 Look into each department and assess each cost center's operational and financial situations.
 Moreover, consider the external environment for trends impacting your industry and business.
 This includes suppliers, customers, and other business partners along your value chain.

 Your operating environment contains many moving pieces that impact your risk tolerance yearly.
 Investing your nest egg and money requires sound risk management to ensure your financial situation improves annually.